Formulate your options with a Masters in Biotechnology

 - Undergraduates in their junior or senior years can elect for a five year B.S. to M.S.
 Biotechnology curriculum.

 - Applicants possessing a B.S. or B.A. in the life sciences can enter the two-year, stand-alone M.S. track.
+Students can start during Fall, Spring, or Summer semesters.

 Neither tracks require a written thesis.